Lagos Terminus railway station: Overview

 The Nigeria Railway Corporation Terminus, Iddo Island, Lagos.
 Picture taken from the bridge entrance.

 The station, located in front of Carter Bridge and by the Lagos Lagoon, has a large two floor terminal building.
 It counts also a pair of train sheds: one located just outside the station platforms and a larger one located 2 km north, nearby Lagos Yaba station.

 The line serving Lagos Terminus, as well as the entire national network, is not electrified; and the track gauge is narrow (1,067 mm).

 Services

 Lagos station is the terminus of commuter and long distance trains, as for example the flagship express train to Kano, in north of Nigeria and 1,126 km (700 miles) far from Lagos.
 A standard gauge high-speed line, connecting Lagos to Abuja, has been planned in early 2010s, as part of the development plan of the Nigerian railways.

-Lagos Terminus will be served by two lines (red and blue) of the future Lagos Metro, under construction, at Iddo metro station.
+Lagos Terminus is served by two lines (red and blue) of the Lagos Rail Mass Transit, at Iddo metro station.

-Historical Background
+Historical background

 The origins of Lagos Terminus dates back to the colonial era when railway development was a priority for enhancing trade and movement across British-controlled territories.
 The station was a central point in Nigeria's first railway line, which started in Lagos in 1898 and later extended to northern regions.